“Compulsively readable... like a superfun rush event,

 “Yeah, Bret!” probably the same person as before bellowed.

-His brothers shook, embraced, high-fived, props-ed him.
-He was the man.
-He fuckin' kicked ass.
+His brothers shook, embraced, cheered, hand-clasped him.
+He was a boss.
+He fuckin' owned it.
 He was twenty-one and this was legal!

 It's totally absorbing. . .
 I really entered this world.

-I think 21 is the best book I've ever read in my life.
+I think rush is the best book I've ever read. . . .

 And you're about to discover a bonus most people don't know.

-Like a true initiation ritual, 21 hides a vast realm of secrets all its own.
+Like a true initiation ritual, rush hides a vast realm of secrets all its own.
 There is another meaning behind everything that happens.

 On a level deeper than most readers will venture, the story is an allegory of unimaginable dimension.
 See if you can unlock its secrets.